SahanaReddy06/LLM_Text_Summarizer/README.md

 summary = summarizer(input_text, max_length=150, min_length=30, do_sample=False)
 ```

-Tokenization: The text is converted into tokens (numerical IDs) that the model can understand.This tokenization is handled internally by the model’s tokenizer from Hugging Face.
+2. **Tokenization:**The text is converted into tokens (numerical IDs) that the model can understand.This tokenization is handled internally by the model’s tokenizer from Hugging Face.

-Encoding & Decoding:
+3. **Encoding & Decoding:**

-The encoder reads the input text and converts it into a context vector — a representation of meaning.
+- The encoder reads the input text and converts it into a context vector — a representation of meaning.

-The decoder then generates a shorter version of the text (summary) by predicting the next words step by step.
+-The decoder then generates a shorter version of the text (summary) by predicting the next words step by step.

-Output: The tokens are converted back into readable text and displayed as the final summary in the app.
+4. **Output: ** The tokens are converted back into readable text and displayed as the final summary in the app.

 Internally, models like BART and T5 use a transformer-based encoder-decoder architecture with self-attention, enabling them to understand context and rephrase information effectively

 👩‍💻 Author

-Sahana
+-Sahana